glorious-codes/glorious-crud/README.md

 ### Basic

-The purpose of this lib is removing all the effort involved in creating a default crud as well as keeping everything under your control through its options.
+The purpose of this lib is to remove all the effort involved in creating a default crud as well as keeping everything under your control through its options.

 ``` javascript
 const express = require('express');